Hone logo

 • The function must return a new array; it should not modify the original array.

-• The order of elements within the chunks must be preserved from the original array.
+• The chunks should be created in the order of the original array.

 Expected Behavior: